papermana/react-modern-sticky/README.md

 const Example = () => <Sticky>My sticky content.</Sticky>;
 ```

 `Sticky` renders a `div`, and it will accept any usual `div` props, including `className`.
+(The one exception is `style`, which will be ignored.)
 You can additionally pass `stuckClassName`, which will be added whenever the element sticks to the top of the screen.

 ```jsx
 const Example = () => (